jwstegemann/fritz2/www/src/pages/headless/dataCollection.md

 Since we want to build a simple data table in our example, we next create the `table` and it's header.

-Next we use `dataCollectionItems` to create the `tbody`. `dataCollectionItems` offers `items` in it's context.
+Next we use `dataCollectionItems` to create the `tbody`. `dataCollectionItems` offers `items` in its context.
 This is a `Flow<List<T>>` that respects the current sorting and filtering set for your collection.
-So we use this it iterate over and render the rows of the table.
+So we use this to iterate over and render the rows of the table.
 If you told the `DataCollection` to use an `IdProvider` above, it is a good idea to use the same `IdProvider` here in `renderEach`.

 ```kotlin
 val persons = storeOf(listOf(Person( /*... */ )))